 “You wouldn’t understand.”

 After that, she disappeared for a year.
 I tried contacting all her old friends.
 Nothing.
 Until – late one night I got a call from the police informing me that Julia had been arrested for solicitation and possession with intent to distribute.

 I saw her briefly before her trial.

+opposite her.
 She pointed and I picked up the phone.